intel/neuro-vectorizer/detailedinstructions.md

 #### Edit configure:
 ----
-Note the following is using the Rise Specific Directory Setup, so make adjustments as necessary.
+Note the following paths are specific to the RISELab directory setup on clusters, so make adjustments as necessary.
 Change the folllowing lines:
 ```
 CLANG_PATH=/data/[username]/dependencies/llvm-project/build/lib/libclang.so
 CLANG_BIN_PATH=/data/[username]/anaconda3/bin/clang